MohamedKhedr700/core-auth/README.md

 }
 ```

-The `rules` method is responsible for defining the `AuthManager` authentication rules.
+The `rules` method is responsible for defining the `AuthChannel` authentication rules.

 The `rules` method should return an array of authentication rules.

-The `steps` method is responsible for defining the `AuthManager` authentication steps.
+The `steps` method is responsible for defining the `AuthChannel` authentication steps.

 The `steps` method should return an array of authentication steps.

 The `rules` run before the `steps`.

-After running the `AuthManager` authentication steps, the authentication process will be stopped,
+After running the `AuthChannel` authentication steps, the authentication process will be stopped,
-and the `AuthManager` will return the `AuthManager` instance.
+and the `AuthChannel` will return the `AuthChannel` instance.

 We can skip using authentication rules and steps by returning an empty array.